verrazzano/docs/content/en/docs/guides/application-deployment-guide.md

       dnsName: "www.example.com"
 ```

-A brief description of each field in the model:
+A brief description of each field in the binding:

 * `apiVersion` - Version of the Verrazzano binding custom resource definition
 * `kind` - Standard name of the Verrazzano binding custom resource definition